showyourwork/showyourwork/docs/custom.rst

             "src/figures/custom_figure.pdf"

-Alternatively, you may override the internal ``figure`` rule completely:
+Alternatively, you may override the internal ``figure`` rule completely; this is useful if you want to directly specify the commands for generating the figure:

 .. code-block:: python